 “Overall, the team played well, but we didn’t finish a couple of opportunities,” said Kline.?“We dominated the majority of the chances, but didn’t make them count.”

 Geneseo finished the contest with five shots on goal and Peoria Notre Dame took three.

-The Lady Leafs’ Dietrich made two saves in the net, while Peoria Notre Dame’s goalie had four saves.
+Page 2 of 2 - The Lady Leafs’ Dietrich made two saves in the net, while Peoria Notre Dame’s goalie had four saves.

 “Darci does a good job and she is really learning in every game,” said Kline.?“She has a lot of potential and skill and is taking those chances she has to get better.
 She can’t stand to be scored on, and she is one of the hardest workers in practice, which is what I want to see.”